Automated Mobility in Mixed Traffic

 Data-driven, empirical, model-based, and simulation-based research with the emerging powerful AI algorithms and tools are considered critical for understanding the complex dynamics, interactive behaviors, and their impact in mixed traffic.
 However, several challenges still hinder progress, e.g., the generalization capability of the data-driven modeling, discrepancies between simulation and reality, the lack of high-quality mixed-traffic datasets, and the absence of in-depth collaboration between academia and industry.

 Bringing together diverse perspectives and expertise, this workshop aims to mitigate these gaps, advance the understanding of mixed traffic dynamics, and shape the development of AI-driven mobility systems that are both innovative and responsive to societal needs.
-Building upon the success and experience of previous versions of the workshops at ITSC 2024 and ITSC 2023, this third edition further push forward the research for automated mobility in mixed traffic by:
+Building upon the success and experience of previous versions of the workshops at ITSC 2024 and ITSC 2023, this third edition further pushes forward the research for automated mobility in mixed traffic by:

 Providing a unique opportunity for knowledge sharing by gathering together notable researchers in the domain and experts from the leading data collection and vehicle automation companies;